cagov/hub.innovation.ca.gov/docs/pages/content-design/principles/be-concise.md

 ## Standards

-Keep sentences short and simple.
+Keep sentences short and simple

 ## Why this is important